Game Notes for the 2014 LSU Football team, as well as the weekly opponents' notes, will be published prior to each game.

 ULM 3 (DT D. Godchaux, LB D. Jones, LB D. Riley)

 LSU Features Four College Graduates on the Roster

 Four current LSU players have already earned their undergraduate degree at the university.
 Evan Washington graduated in spring 2014, and Connor Neighbors, Justin Maclin and Elliott Porter graduated in summer 2014.
 Washington earned his degree in interdisciplinary studies, while Neighbors earned his in general business and Maclin and Porter graduated with sport administration degrees.

 True Freshmen Play Big Roles at LSU Under Les Miles

 LSU coach Les Miles has never shied away from playing true freshmen.
 In his 10 years with the Tigers, a total of 100 true freshmen have seen action for LSU, including 17 so far in 2014.
-Not only have 100 true freshmen played in their inaugural season at LSU since 2005, but 29 of those players started at least once during their freshman season.
+Of the 100 true freshmen who have played under Miles, 30 have started at least once during their freshman season.

 Most True Freshmen Starters by Year Under Les Miles

 2012: 6 (Kwon Alexander, Vadal Alexander, Reid Ferguson, Jeremy Hill, Lamar Louis, Jalen Mills)

 2013: 5 (Rickey Jefferson, Anthony Jennings, Ethan Pocic, Rashard Robinson, Tre'Davious White)

 2006: 4 (Jacob Cutrera, Richard Dickson, Charles Scott, Keiland Williams)